medianetlab/NEF_emulator/docs/test_plan/MonitoringEvent API/test_description.md

     3. Request Body: [request body]

 * Post-Conditions:
     1. 201 Created response
-    2. Response body
+    2. Response body: [response body]
     3. The URI of the created resource is returned in the 'Location' HTTP header  according to the structure:
 <kbd>**{apiRoot}/nef/api/v1/3gpp-monitoring-event/{scsAsId}/subscriptions/{subscriptionId}**</kbd>